satori-com/mzbench/doc/deployment_guide.md

 ## Configuration file format

-The MZBench server parameters are set in `./server/mz_bench_server.config` configuration file.
+The MZBench server parameters are set in configuration file.
+It can be passed as an argument to bin/mzbench start_server command.

+For example: bin/mzbench start_server --config ./server.config

+By default, the server tries to load configuration from the following places:

+~/.config/mz_bench/server.config
+/etc/mz_bench/server.config

-This file is essentially an Erlang term.
+The configuraion file is essentially an Erlang term.
 At the top level, it is a list of tuples, terminated by the dot.
  Each tuple represent a configuration category.
 Its first element is an atom identifying the category, its second element is a list of actual parameters.
 Each of parameters is a tuple by itself, containing the parameter name and the value.